Can You Rent a Car with a Secured Credit Card?

 Every time you use your secured credit card and pay the balance in full, you're building the payment history that moves your credit score in the right direction.

-Keeping the balance low relative to your credit limit after the rental, generally below 30% utilization, protects the second most important scoring factor as well.
+Keeping the balance low relative to your credit limit after the rental, generally below 30% credit utilization, protects the second most important scoring factor as well.

 If you're using a secured card specifically to build credit, Kikoff offers a secured credit card with no annual fee that reports to all three major credit bureaus, making it a solid tool for building the credit history that eventually gets you to an unsecured card with a higher limit.